Vincent-Lin-UF/vicctui/README.md

 # Vicctui

-Vicctui or Vi-CC-TUI is a minimal Text User Interface (TUI) for **ComputerCraft/ CC: Tweaked" focused on simplicity, clean structure, and easy installation
+Vicctui or Vi-CC-TUI is a minimal Text User Interface (TUI) for **ComputerCraft/ CC: Tweaked** focused on simplicity, clean structure, and easy installation

 ---
 ## Installation